Fresh and Natural- Living in tune with Nature

 In sustainable fashion, natural fibers are preferred over synthetic materials.
 Compared to synthetics, natural fibers can biodegrade in the soil without causing harm to the environment.
 In contrast, synthetic materials will continue to release toxic chemicals into the environment, polluting the atmosphere in the process.

-Fast fashion is a problem caused by the lack of quality in products and the insatiable desire for the latest trends.
 Proponents of conscious fashion aim to change this by educating consumers about the benefits of slow fashion, the many benefits of natural fibers and the importance of caring for their garments.

 What is sustainable fashion?